 Due to huge demand, Jason has added yet another Line Dancing class!
 Aimed at Intermediate dancers with some experience, this additional class will be held on Wednesdays from 12.15 - 2pm

-The existing classes on Tuesdays at 12 and Fridays at 11.30 will carry on - get in touch with Jason if you want to give it a try!
+The existing classes on Tuesdays at 12 and Fridays at 11.30 will carry on - get in touch with Jason if you're a Beginner and you want to give it a try!

 Run by its members for its members, Charlbury’s Community Workshop is here for everyone to use.